 Table of Contents

 - Introduction.
-This chapter overviews critical concepts such as what is the Disciplined Agile (DA) framework, the racing car metaphor for business agility, what it means to move from scaling agile to true enterprise agile, value stream, complex adaptive systems (CASs), the false promise of bodies of knowledge (BoKs), improvement strategies, and what is business agility.
+This chapter overviews critical concepts such as what is the Disciplined Agile (DA) toolkit, the racing car metaphor for business agility, what it means to move from scaling agile to true enterprise agile, value stream, complex adaptive systems (CASs), the false promise of bodies of knowledge (BoKs), improvement strategies, and what is business agility.

 - Being Disciplined.
-This chapter works through what it means to be disciplined and the seven principles behind the DA framework: Delight Customers, Be Awesome, Pragmatism, Context Counts, Choice is Good, Optimize Flow, and Enterprise Awareness.
+This chapter works through what it means to be disciplined and the seven principles behind the DA toolkit: Delight Customers, Be Awesome, Pragmatism, Context Counts, Choice is Good, Optimize Flow, and Enterprise Awareness.

 - Disciplined Agile Delivery (DAD).
 DAD describes a context-sensitive, lightweight and robust approach to solution delivery from beginning to end – DAD takes the mystery out of how agile software development works in practice in enterprise-class settings.